The Table

 Y O U R T A B L E A W A I T S

-You can experience ‘A Table for the Nation’ at Lincoln Cathedral, where it is in residency until April 2025.
+You can experience ‘A Table for the Nation’ at Lichfield Cathedral, where it is in residency until May 2026.
 The table is accompanied by an insightful exhibition which details the history of the project, Black Oak and our ancient high forests.

-Lincoln is located in the East Midlands of England, just 40 miles north of Nottingham and is easily accessible by car and by public transport.
-Please visit the Lincoln Cathedral website for further information.
+Lichfield is a Cathedral City located in Staffordshire and situated 18 miles south-east of Stafford and is easily accessed by car and public transport.
+Please visit Lichfield Cathedral website for further information.

 Scale and majesty